The Heart Is a Lonely Hunter: Characters

-Mick, who McCullers initially conceived as a male character named Jester, is a twelve-year-old girl who dresses in boys' clothes.
-Her family lend rooms in their house to lodgers, but they sink further into poverty throughout the novel.
+Mick, whom McCullers initially conceived as a male character named Jester, is a twelve-year-old girl who dresses in boys' clothes.
+Her family rents rooms in their house to lodgers but nevertheless sinks further into poverty throughout the novel.
 Mick loves music, going out of her way to listen to it on various radios, and dreams of owning a piano.
-She develops an increasingly feminine presentation once she begins vocational school, but continues to idolise Singer.
+She develops an increasingly feminine presentation once she begins vocational school, but continues to idolize Singer.
 Mick eventually leaves school to work at Woolworth's in order to support her family, but feels tricked as she finds herself exhausted after work each day, with no time to think of music.